-Dear Chair Pearl and Members of the Committee:
+Dear Chair Aron and Members of the Committee:

-Thank you for the opportunity to testify on SB 211.
-This bill would amend the language of the state's solid and hazardous waste management statutes to correct deficiencies in the law related to the performance of background investigations of permit applicants.
-This bill is a request of the New Hampshire Department of Environmental Services (NHDES).
-Since its introduction, NHDES has listened to the concerns of stakeholders and has worked with the sponsor on a proposed amendment to address those concerns.
-NHDES strongly supports this bill and the anticipated proposed amendment.
+Thank you for the opportunity to testify on SB 211, as amended by the Senate.
+This bill, which was requested by the New Hampshire Department of Environmental Services (NHDES), would amend the language of the state's solid and hazardous waste management statutes to correct deficiencies in the law related to the performance of background investigations of permit applicants.
+After introduction of the bill, NHDES heard concerns from stakeholders and worked with the sponsor to craft a proposed amendment to address those concerns.
+That amendment was subsequently adopted by the Senate.
+NHDES strongly supports this bill as amended.